 There are mainly two types of fat in adults – white fat and visceral fat.
 White fat is the most common in the body, and is also called subcutaneous fat.
 This is the fat under your skin that gives your body its shape.
 Visceral fat is the harmful type of fat that you cannot see.
 It is the fat that lies on top of your organs.
 This fat affects the body in that the more of it that you have, the more at risk you are for developing Type 2 diabetes and heart disease (the #1 killer).

 *Bonus Fact: if your waist to hip ratio is over 1, you’re at a higher risk for heart disease*

 So, as you can infer, the more overweight a person is, the more likely they are to have more visceral fat.
 Another thing that can contribute to more visceral fat that most people don’t realize is a heavy intake of alcohol.
 We can combat this type of fat in a healthy, sustainable way – no need to go all “Biggest Loser”.
 By simply eating a balanced diet and exercising regularly, you can help drastically change your body composition.
-An example of a healthy exercise regimen would include 3-5 days per week of a combination of aerobic and anaerobic activity (like cardio – check out that post here!).
+An example of a healthy exercise regimen would include 3-5 days per week of a combination of aerobic and anaerobic activity.

 No one is saying that you need to look like Brad Pitt or Gal Gadot, but you do need to take your physical health as seriously as your mental health and try your best to prioritize a healthy, balanced lifestyle through nutrition and exercise.